adamhaertter/labs-assignments/swe200/README.md

 This program makes use of various design patterns in its composition.
 Each stage of the lab consisted of adding new functionality to the game corresponding to a different design pattern strategy.

+The project is currently stored at https://github.com/adamhaertter/design-patterns-game, with all original commits preserved.

 <br>